disklosr/advent-of-code/2022/notes.md

 I failed miserably at it.
 I'm still not good with path finding algorithms.
 I came back to it later on the day and implemented A*, then Dijkstra.
 Both worked on example but not on actual input.
 Will have to come back to it later.

+EDIT: Ok I have now solved both parts, almost two days later.

+Part1: It is clear as sky that it's about a path finding algorithm.
+I'm not familiar enough with these types of algorythms but I know pretty well the theory and I needed some time to refresh my memory on how to implement some of them.
+Obviously I couldn't solve part1 in the morning so I gave it another try the evening.
+After a good refresher on Youtube I implemented A*, I run my code on example input and it worked.
+On real input the result was wrong!
+I doubled checked my A* algorithm and everything was correct.
+I was out of ideas and I decided to leave it for another day.
+Next day evening I gave it another try, this time I tried vizualizing my input and the path found by my A* to see what's actually happening with my code.
+And surprize surprize, I saw something strange!
+The vizualization I've done is colormapped, the color transition nicely for the whole map except for one single point.
+Turned out that one single point is supposed to be the starting poit for my A* algorithm, and I made the stupid mistake of starting from point (0,0) because that's what the starting point on the example.
+I faceplamed really hard, but at the same time I was relieved that there was nothing wrong with my code, only with the input parameters.
+Once I set the correct starting point, I got the correct answer (which, interestingly, was one unit of lenght more than my previous wrong answer with the wrong starting point.
+I could have just called it a off-by-one error and resubmit my wrong answer +1 or -1)

+Part2: I brute forced my way into it.
+I run A* for all possible starting points, it took few seconds before computing the optimal result but it was correct on first try.
+Now that I think about it, it might have been easier to just run A* by starting from the end and stpooing at the first eligible point.
+I still kept my brute force version.

+I is inevitable to waste time on stupid errors that come only from misreading the instructions.
+I should be more careful to read everything properly and not miss anything of importance.
+I also got a good refresher on path finding algorithms so I'll be more prepared and confident for later puzzles that might require them.

+Too bad Day 12 broke my streak of solving day puzzles before starting my day.

 ### Day 13

 Part1: I cheated my way out of parsing by using eval.
 I think that's find because AoC is not about parsing but actually solving the problem.
 So thanks Python!
 Implementing the sorting wasn't a big challenge just some type errors and inputs that were not in the right order.
 Other than that it was straight forward.

 Part2: Was a breeze.
 Adapted the already implemented comparing function to return [-1,0,1] instead of [True,False,None] so it can work with sort function of Python.
 Worked on first try.
 It's a reliefe from past day problems which consistently gave me a hard time solving them.

+I learned about the use of Python's `eval` and the safer version `literal_eval`.
+Input could also have been parsed using any json parser since every line is a valid json array.
+So far I really like Python, I never felt it was in the way of me solving puzzles, even though I am not as proficient in it as in C#, which btw I'll never use for solving puzzles as it is verbose and not as elegant as Python.